tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 #### *a) Aerospace*:
 - Typical grid types for blades are C-O type or C-H type grids

 - Reynolds number (Re) determines the extent of mesh resolution in aerospace applications because it is desired that one resolves the boundary layer.
-A blade operating at a subscale rotor of 1m radius and 0.045 m chord operating at a Mach number of 0.24 and Re=250,000.
-To resolve the boundary layer using NASA's viscous wall spacing calculator (y+=1) gives a minimum grid size required on the blade to Note that this is dimension along the chordwise direction for the rotor blade (Link to viscous calculator - https://geolab.larc.nasa.gov/APPS/YPlus/).
+To resolve the boundary layer, we can calculate the minimum grid size using NASA's viscous wall spacing calculator (y+=1)
+(Link to viscous calculator - https://geolab.larc.nasa.gov/APPS/YPlus/).
 *Look at the C-O type blade mesh*.

 <img  src="https://user-images.githubusercontent.com/10886837/44048498-81ce502c-9eff-11e8-9084-bd358fb8d79b.png" width="500" height="500" />